jlederluis/iqss-text-organizer/README.md

 #### export

 * `export files` --- exports the full text of all selected documents to a directory.
-* `export tdm` --- exports a term-document matrix for all selected documents to a file.
-The exported file is a CSV file where the columns are terms and the rows are files.
+* `export tdm` --- exports a term-document matrix for all selected documents.
+This command creates two files; one containing the TDM in the format `filepath, name, number of terms, term_id1: count1, [term_id2: count2], [...]`, and the other containing the vocabulary of all selected documents in the format `term_id, term`.

 #### view